meihonggao/GAE-LGA/README.md

  >This directory is used to store the experimental results of the LncRNA2Target dataset.
  * 2
  >This directory is used to store the experimental results of the LncTarD dataset
+ * 3
- * 3---This directory is used to store the experimental results of the NPInter dataset
+ >This directory is used to store the experimental results of the NPInter dataset